Get your free and exclusive +90-page Banking Passkey Report

 Technical Aspects of Implementing CAN:#

-• Compliance and Regulatory Alignment: Systems leveraging CAN typically meet stringent regulatory standards such as the Trusted Digital Identity Framework (TDIF), GDPR, or NIST identity assurance levels (IAL).
+• Compliance and Regulatory Alignment: CAN can be a component within systems designed to meet stringent regulatory standards such as the Trusted Digital Identity Framework (TDIF), GDPR, or NIST identity assurance levels (IAL).
+However, compliance with these frameworks requires comprehensive organizational, procedural, and cryptographic controls beyond the use of CAN alone.

 • User Experience Considerations: A properly integrated CAN system can enhance the user experience by providing simple yet secure digital interactions, minimizing friction while maximizing security.